iyanuBoii/scavenger-hunt-frontend/README.md

 # Scavenger Hunt — Frontend

-The web interface for the StarkNet-powered scavenger hunt game, built with **Next.js** and **Tailwind CSS**.
+The web interface for the scavenger hunt game, built with **Next.js** and **Tailwind CSS**.
 Players can browse ecosystems (StarkNet, Stellar, Web3, Worldcoin), tackle challenges, track their progress, earn NFTs, and manage their profile — all from a single web experience.

 ## Tech Stack